sendgrid/docs/source/User_Guide/Settings/dedicated_ip_addresses.md

 Setup/Configuration
 {% endanchor %}

-To add an additional Dedicated IP Address:
+*To add an additional Dedicated IP Address:*

-* Navigate to Settings in the left hand navigation menu, select IP Addresses
+1. In the left navigation, select **Settings** and then click **IP Addresses**.
-* Here you'll see a list of your current Dedicated IPs.
+   Here you'll see a list of your current Dedicated IPs.
 Your IPs in warmup will have a 'warmup' label
-* Click 'Add an IP Address'
+1. Click **Add an IP Address**.
-* Select the number of IP addresses you would like to purchase.
+1. Select the number of IP addresses you would like to purchase.

 Under "Additional Options" you will find the following options: